itsmesrujan/AI_EXPLORER/README.md

 |   qdarkstyle      | Supports to fetch dark/light style sheet for Qt applications  | `pip3 install qdarkstyle`     |

 For more information on packages, refer to [pypi site](https://pypi.org/).

+>Note: I am developing this application out of my curiosity towards AI.
+If anyone is willing to contribute, then I would suggest to raise a PR / reach out to me via email.